axone-protocol/docs/docs/whitepaper/data-spaces.md

 "A common is a resource produced and/or maintained collectively by a community of heterogeneous actors, and governed by rules that ensure its collective and shared character.
 It is said to be digital when the resource is dematerialized: software, database, digital content (text, image, video and/or sound), etc." according to Labo Société Numérique.

 **Definition of OKP4 Data Spaces** :
 A Data Space is a digital common that makes data and services (algorithms, computing resources, etc.) available to the community, based on shared governance, for the creation of knowledge.
-The governance garantees the individual and collective interests of the participants, who retain the sovereignty of their resources.
-Trust is brought by the decentralized infrastructure which orchestrates the interactions between differents resources.
+The governance guarantees the individual and collective interests of the participants, who retain the sovereignty of their resources.
+Trust is brought by the decentralized infrastructure which orchestrates the interactions between different resources.

 **Digital resources can be shared without being exchanged**.
 In an OKP4 Data Space, datasets and algorithms are not stored centrally but at source and are therefore only shared (via semantic interoperability) when necessary.
 Several Data Spaces can have data and algorithms in common and can be nested and overlapping.
 There is then an endless combination of oftentimes interoperable Data Spaces where participants and digital resources can interact freely and create value.

 In short, a data space is a digital common, totally decentralized, that enables the knowledge economy.
 All the rules are defined by the participants and the community.
-These Data Spaces are the source of new value chains in the knowledge economy by enabling trust-minimized data sharing, offering possibilites way beyond what exists today with transactional data marketplaces.
+These Data Spaces are the source of new value chains in the knowledge economy by enabling trust-minimized data sharing, offering possibilities way beyond what exists today with transactional data marketplaces.

 The OKP4 protocol acts as a clearing house that enables clearing and settlement services for all financial and digital resource sharing transactions.
 Based on the business model chosen by the participants, the retribution of the participants is then automated by the decentralized protocol.